Frequently Asked Questions

 Do you offer online counselling.

 Yes.
 Online counselling can feel different to face to face and has some benefits for some people's situations but there are also considerations that may need some thought.
-Please read here for more information to help you decide if online or telephone counselling is the right option for you.
+Please read here for more information to help you decide if online counselling is the right option for you.

 Where are your premises?

 By arrangement, and weather permitting, I can also offer 'walk and talk' sessions, in Callendar Park on any day where we can stroll through the park or adjoining woodland paths whilst engaging in a therapeutic session.
 Please ask about this option if it is sometime that interests you.

 Are your premises accessible?

 Do you work with children?

 I am not trained to work with children and so do not offer a service to anyone under the age of 18.